jvm-graphics-labs/hello-triangle/README.md

 # Hello Triangle

+Tiny project based on:

-simple sample showing a complete rendering of a triangle
+* HelloTriangle, showing the rendering of a rotating triangle
+* HelloTexture, showing the rendering of a rotating square with a texture